Universes

 This method returns an Option

-object, which contains the canonical Symbol
+object, which contains the canonical symbol

 .

-You can't trade with the canonical Option Symbol
+You can't trade with the canonical Option symbol

-, but save a reference to it so you can easily access the Option contracts in the OptionChain that LEAN passes to the OnData
+, but save a reference to it so you can easily access the Option contracts in the OptionChain that LEAN passes to the on_data

 method.